 These workshops for adults and the children in their care are a way to reconnect with your full physical range and develop an expressive, communicative and playful body that will serve for all your years of child-rearing.
 Children are welcomed in the room and integral to our learning.
 We’ll learn exercises and games based on Emma’s experience in acrobatics, Tai Chi, partner dancing, and others.
 This class supports bonding, modeling, language and movement for children while developing creativity, communication, suppleness and strength (of both body and spirit) for adults in early parenthood.

-This workshop is geared toward adults with a child who is independently mobile but still light enough to lift.
+Geared toward adults with a child who is independently mobile but still light enough to lift.

 Available for booking